visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. _Eval_Transform_Expression_Function:

 Eval Transform Function: ``eval_transform()`` : ``eval_transform(expr0)``
-    Performs only the transform-symmetric mapping half of the :ref:`symm_transform() <Symm_Transform_Expression_Function>` operation.
+    Performs only the transform half of the :ref:`symm_transform() <Symm_Transform_Expression_Function>` operation.
     That is, it computes a new *scalar* variable which is the input ``<Scalar>`` mapped through the transform.
 It does not then take the